Mukesh-SCS/Robot-Car/README.md

 # Real Data Collecting

-_ Will add the python script that see the object in the Rectangel and send the image to ChatGPT to see the response "
+_ Will add the python script that see the object in the Rectangel and send the image to ChatGPT to see the response " key